bitpay/bitcore-website/generated/bitcore-node/lib/services/address/index.md

 The Address Service builds upon the Database Service and the Bitcoin Service to add additional functionality for getting information by base58check encoded addresses.
-This includes getting the balance for an address, the history for a collection of addresses, and unspent outputs for contstructing transactions.
+This includes getting the balance for an address, the history for a collection of addresses, and unspent outputs for constructing transactions.
 This is typically the core functionality for building a wallet.

 **Kind**: global function